-For over 200 years the Hall was owned by the Egerton family, and was inhabited by a series of tenant farmers.
-It was this that essentially preserved the house in the extraordinary Mediaeval form that visitors see it today – the tenants having neither the means or the inclination to make any changes.
+The Hall’s peripatetic ownership over the course of 200 years, and the fact that it was inhabited by a series of tenant farmers, essentially preserved the house in the extraordinary Mediaeval form that visitors see it today – the tenants having neither the means or the inclination to make any changes.